Play Live Radio

 Other cultural events

 Even without a major international sporting event, Washington summers buzz with events celebrating art, food, music, and the area's natural beauty.
-Take a timeout from soccer with one of these event, many of which are free.
+Take a time-out from soccer with one of these events, many of which are free.

 Self-guided mural walk from Belltown to the Chinatown-International District in Seattle